gkorpal/gkorpal.github.io/_drafts/post-draft.md

 <figure>
   <img src="/images/logo.png" alt="my alt text" style="width:534px;height:269px;"/>
   <figcaption>neofetch showing Linux system information with distribution logo.
-Note that only two cores are available and CPU identity is not available </figcaption>
+Note that only two cores are available and CPU identity is not shared with the virtual machine </figcaption>
 </figure>